AsHtrich2/RPM/README.md

-RPM by I ASHYtoes eww
+RPM by I ASHYtoes ewwwww